Caddickbrown/SApps/Journaller/Journaller - README.md

 ## Usage
 1. Download the latest release.
-2. Open `Journaller vx.x.html` in your browser of choice.
+2. Open `Journaller.html` in your browser of choice.
 3. Fill out the form.
 4. Choose your export option.
 5. Enjoy your exported file(s)!